API Gateway

 Kubernetes

-Kubernetes is a platform for managing containerized workloads.
+I used Kubernetes, a platform for managing containerized workloads.

 The yaml file below ensures that there are two copies of the books image, two copies of the books-react image and one copy of the books-reverse-proxy image running at all times.